-The programme is designed for all students who hold a university degree equivalent to a bachelor education or higher in humanities, social sciences, economics and law with excellent knowledge of English and outstanding motivation.
+The programme is designed for all students who hold a university degree equivalent to a bachelor degree or higher.
+Special preference is given to graduates of BA programmes in humanities, social sciences, economics and law with excellent command of English and outstanding motivation.

 Candidates will be admitted to the programme upon evaluation of their written applications.